New B.C. COVID-19 school exposures in 2021

 - Glacier View Secondary – Exposures on Feb.
 17 and 18

 - George P. Vanier Secondary – Exposures on Feb.
-16 and 17
+16 to 19

 - NIDES/ Navigation SD71 Distance Education – Exposure on Jan.
 4, 5, 6